trannhatkhoacm1612/Kmeans-clustering/README.md

 # K-Means Clustering

 ![K-Means Clustering](https://upload.wikimedia.org/wikipedia/commons/e/ea/K-means_convergence.gif)

-This is a README file explaining the concept of K-Means Clustering, including problem statement, mathematical formulation, and the algorithm.

 ## Problem Statement

 K-Means Clustering is an unsupervised machine learning algorithm used to partition a dataset into groups or clusters based on their similarity.
 The goal is to divide the data points into k distinct clusters in such a way that the within-cluster variation is minimized and the between-cluster variation is maximized.